-Two interior locations were licensed, as Approved Premises under the Marriages and Civil Partnership Acts, in 2018.
-The Cyder Barn is licensed for 104 people, and the Great Hall of the manor house is licensed for up to 50 people.
-Civil Ceremonies in the Cyder Barn, and informal ceremonies in the manor gardens, are free when booked as part of one of our wedding packages above.
+Yes.
+The Cyder Barn is licensed for 100 people, the Pole Barn is licensed for 150, and the Great Hall of the manor house is licensed for up to 50 people.
+Civil Ceremonies in the Cyder Barn, and in the manor gardens, are free when booked as part of one of our wedding packages above.

 Can we have a ceremony outside?

 We are able to conduct official ceremonies outdoors, in certain areas of the gardens.
 The final decision on this rests with the registrar on the day: usually it is dictated by weather.
 We recommend hiring chairs for outdoor ceremonies: more below.

 We also regularly hold unofficial ceremonies in a number of locations, either in the gardens or in a woodland glade near to the Cyder Barn.
 These can take the form of a blessing, performed by an official celebrant, or even an informal exchange of vows conducted by a friend or family member.

 The Church of the Holy Cross is a stone’s throw from the manor house, and is used regularly for weddings in conjunction with the venue itself.
 The church seats 120 comfortably.
 It’s a great way to add a religious element to your wedding day, although you need to establish a ‘qualifying connection’ to the church in order to be married there.
 This usually involves going to church at least one each month for six months, before your banns can be read.
 You can find more information about this here: https://www.churchofengland.org/life-events/your-church-wedding

 How do I contact the church about a ceremony?

 Please get in touch with Clare White at this email address: email@example.com.
 For more information about the history of the church, please follow this link: https://owlpen.com/holy-cross-church/